nickpio/GrassfireAlgorithm/README.md

 # GrassfireAlgorithm
 Implementation of Grassfire Algorithm in Python.
-Done for school assignment.
 ------------
 Created with Python, matplotlib and NumPy